 Fender 6G8 tone stack

-The Baxandall tone stack is a classic circuit more commonly found in hi-fi designs.
+The Baxandall tone stack (also known as James) is a classic circuit more commonly found in hi-fi designs.
 I’ve used it with pleasing results in 3 amps now.
 It’s also been used in some commercial guitar amps, such as the Orange 120 MKII.
 Magnatone used it in a whole series of amps – the 260-A, M10-A, 460, and 480.
 Some of Ampeg’s Portaflex amps (e.g. B-15-NF) use it as well.
 This tone stack is featured in Duncan Amp’s Tone Stack Calculator in slightly modified form under the name “James”.
 Insertion loss is lower than the standard Fender tone stack, but obviously higher than 1 knob controls.

 Here's an in-depth analysis of it.